 Each setting has a detailed description shown when leaving the cursor over the question mark.

 Usually the only setting that needs to be entered is the license for the line (in the "License" settings section) created at our license manager.
 When no license is entered the application will offer a 30-day trial period (without limitation) on any computer where it is installed for the first time.

-If you have purchased a branding you also need to enter your logo name in the "Apperance" settings section.
+If you have purchased a branding you also need to enter your logo name in the "Appearance" settings section ("Logo" field).

 After modifying the settings the application needs to be restarted to refresh its configuration, a delay of approximately 30 seconds is required for the modified settings to be updated and available at the Provisioning Server.

 A few settings are still available in the Settings section of the application, these settings are computer specific (such as available sound devices selection, installed font type/size selection or network interface selection) or settings that require a local file (such as ringing, alert or message sound file selection) or settings that may require to be quickly changed without restarting the application.
 These settings are saved in a file named "settings.xml" located in the application folder.
 VOP also saves, in a file named "state.xml", the state of the application when exited including the main window location/size and the sub-windows layout.

 If for some reason you want to force VOP to forget and ask again for the Provisioning Server URL, the line phone number and PIN, just delete the file "VOP.inf" in the installation folder.
 When you do this VOP will also generate a new MAC address, be sure to first delete/unlink the previous one from the line using the Metaview Web or CommPortal interface.
 Likewise you can delete the file "VOP.bin" to force VOP to download its firmware again, or the file "VOP.cfg" to force VOP to download its configuration again.